Professor Adam Tomkins – arguably an academic but no scholar

-Scotland has had more than its fair share of carpetbaggers.
-Like refugees, they arrive every week looking for a ‘better life’.
+Scotland has more than its fair share of carpetbaggers.
+They arrive every week looking for a ‘better life’.
 Call them economic migrants if you like.
-A list would stretch end-to-end of the capital’s Princes Street.
-They include those who counselled against Scotland’s interests and are now ennobled, members of the House of Lords.
+A list would stretch the capital’s Princes Street end-to-end.

 Professor Adam Tomkins

 Professor Adam Tomkins is one such recruit to the cause of self-enhancement.
-Whenever I hear his name spoken I think of an errant alley cat.
-Next to mind comes the spotty oik at the back of the class skulking during the morning’s reading of the register.
-“Tomkins?
-Tomkins!
+Whenever I hear his name spoken I think of the spotty oik at the back of the class skulking during the morning’s reading of the register.
+“Tomkins, Tomkins!
 Playing pocket billiards again?
 Hands on the desk, face the front!”

 Like any man on the political make he detests nationalism that is not English nationalism, the side he perceives where his bread is most buttered.
-He feels Scotland needs to be taught a lesson in humility, and when it comes to humility he is the man to teach it.
+He feels Scotland needs to be taught a lesson in humility, and when it comes to humility he thinks himself the best person to teach it.
 He might well have a Ph.D. in Supreme Arrogance from the University of Orange.

-Teaching constitutional law at Glasgow University at the rise of Scotland’s national confidence gave Tomkins a taste for the limelight.
+Teaching constitutional law at Glasgow University at the rise of Scotland’s confidence gave Tomkins a taste for the limelight.
 (Have we nobody in Scotland qualified to teach constitutional law but him?)
 Journalists are apt to introduce him as an ‘expert’ without caring about accuracy.
 Name tags aye impress them.

 Sir Timothy Clifford